Domestic terrorism in the United States: Definition

 The Federal Bureau of Investigation (FBI) defines domestic terrorism as violent, criminal acts which are committed by individuals or groups in order to further ideological goals stemming from domestic influences, such as those of a political, religious, social, racial, or environmental nature.

 Under current United States law, outlined in the USA PATRIOT Act, acts of domestic terrorism are those which: "(A) involve acts dangerous to human life that are a violation of the criminal laws of the United States or of any State; (B) appear to be intended – (i) to intimidate or coerce a civilian population; (ii) to influence the policy of a government by intimidation or coercion; or (iii) to affect the conduct of a government by mass destruction, assassination, or kidnapping; and (C) occur primarily within the territorial jurisdiction of the United States."

 While the PATRIOT Act defines "domestic terrorism" for the purposes of authorizing law enforcement investigations, no federal criminal offense exists which is referred to as "domestic terrorism".
 While international terrorism ("acts of terrorism transcending national boundaries") is a defined crime in federal law, acts of domestic terrorism are charged under specific laws, such as killing federal agents or "attempting to use explosives to destroy a building in interstate commerce".

 Citizens suspected of terrorism are usually investigated and arrested by federal law enforcement, such as the FBI.
 For instance, from 2016 to 2018, the FBI arrested 355 suspects on charges related to domestic terrorism.
 Per the FBI, the vast majority were motivated by racist and anti-government ideology.
-Some state and local jurisdictions, including Washington, D.C. and New York State do define terrorism as a crime, without regard as to whether the perpetrators are international in origin.
+Some state and local jurisdictions, including Washington, D.C. and New York do define terrorism as a crime, without regard as to whether the perpetrators are international in origin.